wyeworks/blog/source/_posts/2017-12-27-new-features-in-ruby-2-dot-5-0.markdown

 programmers to *choose* the keys of a hash they're interested in (*in fact, the [proposed name](https://bugs.ruby-lang.org/issues/13563) for the method was `choice` to start with*).

-Given a hash, `slice` allows you to return a new hash which only contains the keys and values you're interested in.
+Given a hash, `slice` will generate a new hash containing only the keys which were specified in the arguments section.

 *On Ruby 2.4.3*: